Hauptschule: History

-Hauptschulen (plural for Hauptschule) were first introduced in West Germany in 1950 and are now a part of secondary education in Germany, the other schools being the Gymnasium for the university-bound and the Realschule for the future technicians.
+Hauptschulen (plural of Hauptschule) were first introduced in West Germany in 1950 and are now a part of secondary education in Germany, the other schools being the Gymnasium for the university-bound and the Realschule for the future technicians.

 Basics

 The main aim of Hauptschulen is to offer young students with average grades or below, most of whom will not attend a university, an adequate general academic education.
 (However some of the graduates will attend a university later in life, see below.)
 They largely teach the same subjects as a Realschule or Gymnasium, but at a slower pace.
 Subjects that are taught at Gymnasien, but not at Hauptschulen, include Latin and Ancient Greek, while "work studies" (Arbeitslehre) is taught at Hauptschulen, but not at Gymnasien.

 Subjects taught at a Hauptschule also include mathematics, physics/chemistry, biology, geography, history, religion (or another elective class), music, art, politics, sport and language.
 From the first year of Hauptschule, all children learn English.
 Once students have obtained their graduate certificate at the age of 15–16, they can go into practical vocational training, start work in the public service at basic or secretarial level, or attend a Berufsfachschule (full-time vocational school).
 The jobs for which they apply consequently require practical skills rather than academic knowledge.
 They may also qualify for further education in a Realschule or Gymnasium if their marks are good enough.

 Most Hauptschulen are state-run and thus do not cost any money to attend; however some private Hauptschulen do exist.
 Such Hauptschulen have comparatively low tuition fees and/or offer stipends.
 The "youth welfare office" may also cover the costs of the student attending a private Hauptschule.

 The German state spends more money on students attending public Hauptschulen than it spends on students attending public Realschulen or Gymnasien, and Hauptschulen have a more favourable student–teacher ratio than those other types of school.
 Hauptschulen often have a very diverse student body in terms of ethnic groups, languages spoken at home, religions, social classes, and students' abilities.
 The schools face many challenges, because they sometimes have to educate students of average abilities alongside students that have learning difficulties or need special attention.
 In some German states, such as Bavaria, Hauptschulen offer different classes to their students.
 They offer the so-called M-classes for it advanced students, regular classes and the so-called P-classes for students who are struggling.

 Percentage of jobholders holding Hauptschulabschluss, Realschulabschluss or Abitur in Germany:

 Historically, a vast majority in Germany went to Hauptschule; in 2000 54.5% of jobholders had an Hauptschulabschluss, indicating they graduated from one.
 However, in the 1970s an educational expansion started and parents started sending their children to better schools.
 Thus younger jobholders are less likely to hold a Hauptschulabschluss than older ones.